Junchengwu99/EEG_Intersubject_correlations_scripts/README.md

 Code

-The current scripts to conduct ISC analyses are in the folder.
+These are the current scripts to conduct ISC in Matlab.

 Data